Quantum Discrepancy: A Non-Commutative Version of Combinatorial Discrepancy: General Upper Bounds

-\end{proofof} \begin{rem} The range of tightness which is given in \cref{LowerBoundThm}, includes projection systems with a size that can vary from linear to exponential with respect to the dimension of the ground space.\\ Comparing with the combinatorial case the random coloring upper bound is tight in a wider range.
-The reason seems to be hidden in the strength of concentration properties of random unitary matrices, e. g. one given in \cref{prop: ConcProp}. \end{rem}
+\begin{remark} The range of tightness which is given in Theorem~\ref{Thm: Tightness}, includes projection systems with a size that can vary from linear to exponential with respect to the dimension of the ground space.
+Comparing with the combinatorial case, the quantum random coloring upper bound is tight in a wider range.
+The reason seems to be hidden in the strength of the concentration properties of random unitary matrices, e.g. what explained in Proposition~\ref{prop: ConcProp}. \end{remark}